MicrosoftDocs/sql-docs/docs/relational-databases/tables/specify-default-values-for-columns.md

 - To enter an object/function, enter the name of the object/function without quotation marks around it.

 > [!NOTE]
-> In Azure Synapse Analytics, one can specify only constants for a default constraint and an expression cannot be used with a default constraint.
+> In Azure Synapse Analytics, only constants can be used for a default constraint.
+An expression cannot be used with a default constraint.

 ### <a name="Security"></a> Security Permissions